2016 shooting of Dallas police officers

 Mass shooting in Texas, U.S.

 On July 7, 2016, Micah Xavier Johnson ambushed and shot police officers in Dallas, Texas, killing five, injuring nine others, and wounding two civilians.
-Johnson, a 25-year-old Army Reserve Afghan War veteran, was angry over white police shootings of black men.
+Johnson, a 25-year-old Army Reserve Afghan War veteran, was angry over police shootings of black men.
 He shot the officers at the end of a protest against the recent killings by police of Alton Sterling in Baton Rouge, Louisiana, and Philando Castile in Falcon Heights, Minnesota.

 Johnson fled to a building on the campus of El Centro College, where police killed him several hours later with a bomb attached to a remote-controlled bomb disposal robot.
 It was the first time U.S. law enforcement used a robot to kill a suspect.

 The shooting was the deadliest incident for U.S. law enforcement since the September 11 attacks, surpassing two related March 2009 shootings in Oakland, California, and a November 2009 ambush shooting in Lakewood, Washington, each of which killed four police officers and the gunmen.
 It was the second-deadliest targeted attack of U.S. law enforcement officers in history; and the largest since the Young Brothers massacre of 1932 killed six officers in Missouri.

 Background

 2015 attack

 Approximately one year before the shooting, a different attack was perpetrated against the Dallas Police Department (DPD) which The New York Times likened to the 2016 shooting, comparing their outcomes and the armament of the perpetrators.
 Several officers were involved in both incidents.

-On 13 June 2015 at approximately 12:30 a.m., 35-year-old James Lance Boulware (October 26, 1979 – June 13, 2015) parked an armored van in front of DPD headquarters, which is located in the Cedars neighborhood.
+On June 13, 2015, at approximately 12:30 a.m., 35-year-old James Lance Boulware (October 26, 1979 – June 13, 2015) parked an armored van in front of DPD headquarters, which is located in the Cedars neighborhood.
 There, he opened fire using what appeared to be a semi-automatic rifle.
 When police officers responded, Boulware rammed a Dallas Police patrol car and began shooting at officers from inside the van, striking the squad cars.
 He then fled in the van to nearby Hutchins, Texas (10 mi south of Dallas), where he stopped in the parking lot of a Jack in the Box franchise.
 He remained in the van as a standoff with police ensued.
 Further gunfire was exchanged with the police while a perimeter was set up around the van, and a SWAT team was called in.

 The driver identified himself to police as James Boulware, and claimed that the police had taken his son, accusing him of "being a terrorist".
 He then cut off communication with officers after making increasingly agitated and angry rants against police.
 The driver then threatened to blow the police up.
 The standoff continued as SWAT officers used a .50-caliber rifle to disable the engine block of the armored van.
 The standoff ended when a sniper fired additional rounds into the vehicle, killing the driver.